 Currently priced at a fraction of where it captured mainstream attention last year, it remains to be seen if bitcoin and other cryptocurrencies recapture popular interest.
 More than anything, they point to the possibilities of a more digital, transparent, decentralized future — one in which everything is more connected, and advertisers and publishers can spend less time reconciling data, and more time doing business with their customers.

-For more information, read our other recent article on how cryptocurrency is emerging in the performance marketing space.
+For more information, read our other article on how cryptocurrency is emerging in the performance marketing space.
 And tell us in the comments below — what other trends do you anticipate for cryptocurrency?

 Never miss a thing!